KinanAlAttar/Automatic-segmentation-soft-tissue-sarcoma/README.md

 https://github.com/qubvel/segmentation_models/blob/master/examples/binary%20segmentation%20(camvid).ipynb

 # Data
 There is a total of 1246 CT-scan images comprising both trian, test, and validation data.
-These images are from actual patients with soft tissue sarcoma.
+These images are from actual patients with soft tissue sarcoma
-(a type of cancer that affects the bones and soft tissue)
+(a type of cancer that affects the bones and soft tissue).

 The data was obainted from
 https://www.kaggle.com/4quant/soft-tissue-sarcoma/